tselikas18/client-manager-frontend/README.md

 ### Deploy to Vercel/Netlify

 The application is ready for deployment to static hosting services like Vercel or Netlify.
 Simply connect your repository and the build process will be handled automatically.

-## License

-This project is licensed under the MIT License.

-## Support

-For support or questions, please open an issue in the repository or contact the development team.